YarboJanks/buffered.io/source/_posts/2012-07-10-webmachine-erlydtl-and-riak-part-5.markdown

 ## <a id="storing-snippets"></a>Storing Snippets

 Until now we've only ever stored snippets and we haven't really done anything complicated with them.
-The earlier versions of our `csd_snippet` module, the one which encapsulated the snippet functionaliy, contained methods which covered two concerns: construction/creation of the snippet and storing/retrieval of snippets.
+The earlier versions of our `csd_snippet` module, the one which encapsulated the snippet functionality, contained methods which covered two concerns: construction/creation of the snippet and storing/retrieval of snippets.
 Rather than continuing to mix concerns, we're going to break this module up into two: `csd_snippet` and `csd_snippet_store`.
 The aim is for the former to act like an API to the snippet functionality.
 This is the one that will be invoked from our web application.
 The latter will be invoked by the former in the cases where data needs to be written to or read from the data store.

 Hopefully now you can see where this fits into the diagram shown above. `csd_snippet` is paired with `csd_snippet_store` and `csd_db` is used as a bridge between the two which provides the connections to Riak.